 Pregnancy is the condition of being pregnant or expecting a baby.
 Maternity refers to the period after the birth, and is linked to maternity leave in the employment context.
 In the non-work context, protection against maternity discrimination is for 26 weeks after giving birth, and this includes treating a woman unfavourably because she is breastfeeding.

 Our workforce report details the number of staff taking maternity leave.
 Guidance on your rights during pregnancy and maternity leave.

 The protected characteristic if race refers to a group of people defined by their race, colour, and nationality (including citizenship) ethnic or national origins.

 Wherever you were born, wherever your parents came from, whatever the colour of your skin, you have a right to be treated fairly.

 Religion and Belief

-“Whether a person’s sexual attraction is towards their own sex, the opposite sex or to both sexes.”
+Sexual orientation describes whether a person’s sexual attraction is towards their own sex, the opposite sex or to both sexes.

 Whether you are gay, lesbian, bisexual or heterosexual, this should not put you at a disadvantage.
-Discrimination in the workplace, including harassment, on grounds of sexual orientation is unacceptable and we promote a tolerant and harmonious environment for both staff and patients.
-The Trust fully supports Stonewall’s Rainbow Laces campaign and the government programme for equality.
+Discrimination in the workplace, including harassment, on grounds of sexual orientation is unacceptable.
+We promote a tolerant and harmonious environment for both staff and patients and are always looking for new ways to support our members of LGBTQ+ staff.